MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-data-culture.md

 ms.date: 06/30/2021
 ---

-# Power BI adoption framework: Data culture
+# Power BI adoption roadmap: Data culture

 Building a data culture is closely related to adopting Power BI and is often a key aspect of an organization's digital transformation.
 The term "data culture" can be defined in different ways by different organizations.
 In this series of articles, data culture refers to a set of behaviors and norms in the organization which encourages a data-driven culture that regularly employs informed data decision-making:

 - By more stakeholders throughout more areas of the organization
 - Based on analytics, not opinion
-- In an effective, efficient way based on best practices from the [Center of Excellence](powerbi-adoption-framework-center-of-excellence.md)
+- In an effective, efficient way based on best practices from the [Center of Excellence](powerbi-adoption-roadmap-center-of-excellence.md)
 - Based on trusted data
 - Which reduces reliance on undocumented tribal knowledge
 - Which reduces reliance on hunches and gut decisions